 An extremely subtle one exists on the Grand Titan.
 Printed in rather unusual-looking lettering on its upper arm in the official artwork◊, you can make out the words "ROLL OUT."
 The words are a font that heavily resembles Cybertronian script.
 This is due in large part to the Grand Titan itself resembling the iconic Autobot leader Optimus Prime.

 Call of Cthulhu supplement Dark Designs, adventure "The Menace from Sumatra".
-One of the books in Dr. Granger's library is The Dynamics of an Asteroid, a work written by Professor James Moriarty in Sir Arthur Conan Doyle's Sherlock Holmes stories.
+One of the books in Dr. Granger's library is The Dynamics of an Asteroid, a work said to have been written by Professor James Moriarty in Sir Arthur Conan Doyle's Sherlock Holmes novel The Valley of Fear.

 Carcosa: Weird Science-Fantasy Horror Setting